dxdxdt/rsrca/README.md

 the DNS server was off.

 Saw a ratio of 1:10 in traffic amplification(Rx: ~150Mbpx, Tx: 1.2Gbps).
 Note
 that it's only about 20% of the bandwidth available.
-Took 3 processes of `pmtu-attack` across 2 Hetzner instances to hog all the processors on the victim Windows machine, 4 to make it unstable and unresponsive.
+Took 3 processes of `rsrca` across 2 Hetzner instances to hog all the processors on the victim Windows machine, 4 to make it unstable and unresponsive.
 The RDP connection dropping/stuttering, the IIS missing some HTTP requests, GUI becoming sluggish/unresponsive/frozen.